 KEY DATES AND LOCATION

-Final deadline is December 1.
-Early submission is recommended, the festival may make decisions earlier than the deadline and is not obliged to consider late entries.
+Final deadline is November 7, 2014.
+Early submission is recommended, the festival is entitled to make decisions earlier than the deadline and is not obligated to consider late entries.

 There is no submission fee.